 Birkdale is bounded by Rickertt Road, Quarry Road, the railway line, Henry Street, Thorne Road, the suburb of Thorneside, Ruth Street and Moreton Bay in the north, Thomas Street, Birkdale Road, Badgen Road, Hardy Road, Collingwood Road, Pitt Road, Tulloch Drive, Tarradarrapin Creek Wetlands, Old Cleveland Road East and the suburb of Wellington Point in the east, Marina Street, William Street, Randall Road, Fullerton Street, Valantine Road, Daveson Road and Jones Road in the south, and Tingalpa Creek in the west.

-Capalaba is bounded by Jones Road, Daveson Road and Valantine Road in the north, the suburb of Alexandra Hills, Alexandra Hills High School, Metropolitan South Institute of TAFE, Coolnwynpin Creek and Redland Bay Road in the east, Duncan Road, Mount Cotton Road and Broadwater Road in the south, and Brisbane City, Tingalpa Creek and Tingalpa Reservoir in the west.
+Capalaba is bounded by Jones Road, Daveson Road and Valantine Road in the north, the suburb of Alexandra Hills, Alexandra Hills State High School, Metropolitan South Institute of TAFE, Coolnwynpin Creek and Redland Bay Road in the east, Duncan Road, Mount Cotton Road and Broadwater Road in the south, and Brisbane City, Tingalpa Creek and Tingalpa Reservoir in the west.

 Cleveland is bounded by Finucane Road, Shore Street West, Endeavour Canal and Moreton Bay in the north, Moreton Bay in the east, South Street in the south, and Hilliards Creek in the west.